Taisiya-Yureneva-Tel-Ran-study/python-ai/README.md

 ### Function __checkArithmeticExpr
 #### takes: expression
+Expression may contain:

+    - numbers, floating point separator is dot ("."), number cannot start or end with dot; numbers can be negative;
+    - parentheses,
+    - operators +, -, *, /, ** (power) and spaces.
+Expression cannot start with an operator (except for minus sign) or end with operator.

+A workaround is implemented: to ease processing of operators, the "^" is used for pow in the code, and the "**" is substituted with "^" in the initial expression.

 #### calls:
-    - __checkExpressionIsFine(expression) - taking expression as argument and matching it against regex to check that only allowed characters are used; if any unsupported characters are found, function raises ValueError.
+    - __checkFullMatch(expression) - taking expression as argument and matching it against numbers, operators and parentheses rules groups.
+Found groups are substituted with empty string; if any part of the expression is not matching any group, it is not substituted and a ValueError is raised.

-    - __checkExpression(expression) - taking expression as argument and checking that it does not:
-        - start with operator - except for minus sign
-        - ends with operator
-        - has two operators in a row - except for pow and minus sign
-        - has operator after opening parentheses - except for minus sign
-        - has operand before opening parentheses
-        - has operand after closing parentheses

     - __countParentheses(expression) - taking expression as argument and checking that the count of opening and closing parentheses is equal; if not, function raises ValueError.

 #### Tests are implemeted to check evaluation of expressions with floats.